 Someone who is dependent on opiates exhibits certain symptoms.
 Symptoms of narcotic dependence are physical, and include:

 After taking opiates for any length of time, dependence on that drug may result, even if only small amounts are used.
 The body depends on this dose to function.
 An increase in tolerance means that the same amount of drug no longer works to bring the same level of relief as it had in the past.
 This leads to a person taking a higher dosage, which can lead to overdose and possibly death.
-Someone who is dependent will experience opiate withdrawal symptoms when the drug use is stopped.
+Someone who is dependent will experience opiates withdrawal symptoms when the drug use is stopped.
 For those dependent on narcotics, symptoms are generally mild to moderate.
 More severe symptoms are often associated with opiate addiction.

 Addiction to narcotics increases the risk of moderate to severe opiate withdrawal.
 Not only are those addicted dependent on the drug, they also have intense desires to use the drug that goes beyond mere cravings.
 It becomes a need that cannot be overcome.
 The need for opiates is all-consuming and takes control over a person’s life.

 Someone who is addicted to opiates may display certain symptoms in addition to the symptoms of dependence.
 This include: